 The appeal of Turkish towels lies in the indisputable fact that they are soft, thin, and strong.
 But if you wash them incorrectly, you may ruin your towels very easily.

-The best way to wash your Turkish is towels is to hand wash, but those days are long gone.
+The best way to wash your Turkish towels is to hand wash them, but those days are long gone.
 In this guide, I will explain step by step how to machine wash your Turkish towels.

 Here are the steps that I use when washing my towels.